catpea/bowel/README.md

   - [ ] v2 decompiler (this is for later when this program is in use)
   - [ ] Adapt catpea/server to import the extended v2 dist folder, server uses a shell script to copy those files, easy fix.
   - [ ] Copy audio extras, a merge system/folder may need to be required for this, otherwise wget will not mirror files (this may need a new array in the server object file called files, and whatever is mentioned thre will tag along...)
+- [ ] Internalize the server/wget build system, use the server in a sub module mode, and then shell out the wget.
+- [ ] check for indexes that point to removed record-directories and remove them (put use the trash bin, not rimraf)

 # Done
 - [x] Add YouTube video thumbnail downloader to the compiler.